kean/articles/2021-03-24-concurrency.markdown

 To avoid the excessive number of context switches, Nuke synchronizes two actors (pipleine and prefetcher) on a single dispatch queue, dropping the number of `queue.async` calls to just one!

 > Can you still call this approach an actor model?
 I think it's a stretch, but I will let it slide.
-I definitely won't be able to implement it this way with just features from [SE-0306: Actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md), but [Global Actors Pitch](https://github.com/DougGregor/swift-evolution/blob/global-actors/proposals/nnnn-global-actors.md) hints at something similar.
-Regardless, I think it’s a nice optimization, but not as impactful as you can imagine.
-Measure!
+I definitely won't be able to implement it this way with just features from [SE-0306: Actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md), but [Global Actors Pitch](https://github.com/DougGregor/swift-evolution/blob/global-actors/proposals/nnnn-global-actors.md) hints at a solution.
+One could also think about this as a confirmation that actors synchronization can be too granular.

 ### DataLoader